 Assembly Sprints will concentrate discussions and decisions—those that may have wide ramifications for many Enspiral stakeholders—over a period of two weeks, scheduled well in advance, for the purposes of inclusion, accessibility, transparency, and better synergising collective attention & efforts.

-The below was agreed to at a number of stages, first in this thread.
-While it is not exactly the most current thinking on the process, the parameters are basically accurate.
+While the below is not exactly the most current thinking on the process, the parameters are basically accurate.

 Contributors and Members will be able to participate.